HaloPSA plugin

 2. Username:

-Enter the username of your HaloPSA Agent.
+Enter the username of your HaloPSA Agent (not the email address).
 This must be an Agent, not a User.

 3. Password: